 |Promotion Coordinator||2,800 EUR||-41%|

 |Sound Engineer||3,100 EUR||-35%|

 |Sub Editor||2,130 EUR||-55%|

 |Television Executive Producer||6,720 EUR||+41%|

 |Visual Designer||3,370 EUR||-29%|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Italy earn 5% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Italy is 5% on average across all career fields.

 ©Salary Explorer 2023